 Which peripheral vasodilator is usually prescribed?

-How you take nifedipine will depend upon the pattern of your symptoms and how well your symptoms improve with treatment.
+How nifedipine is taken will depend upon the pattern of symptoms and how well symptoms improve with treatment.

 All other vasodilators are taken every day.